lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 [youtube http://www.youtube.com/watch?v=lTW937ld02Y]

-If you prefer to use a Vimeo video you can take a look at mb.VimeoPlayer: https://wordpress.org/plugins/wp-vimeoplayer/
+If you prefer to use a Vimeo video you can take a look at <a href="https://wordpress.org/plugins/wp-vimeoplayer/">mb.VimeoPlayer Wordpress plug-in</a>

-The mb.YTPlayer doesn't work on any mobile devices (iOs, Android, Windows, etc.) due to restrictions applied by the vendors on media controls via javascript.
-Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 note:
 If you don't want ADs on your background video and you are the owner of it you can disable this on your Youtube channel as explained here: http://candidio.com/blog/how-to-remove-ads-from-your-youtube-videos .